Digital Advertising

 4. Retention Rate

-Retention rate measures how many of your customers you have managed to retain over a certain period of time.
+Retention rate measures how many of your customers you have managed to retain over a certain period.
 It typically equates to a person or company using your product or service more than once a day, week, month, etc.

 5. Social Metrics